abdulgaphy/r3con1z3r/README.md

 # Moduldes

-r3con1z3r depends only on the os and the requests python modules.
+r3con1z3r depends only on the sys and the requests python modules.

 **Python 3:** `$ pip3 install -r requirements.txt`